-The department individually contacts the students whose GPA is less than 0.5 and give guidance at the end of the academic year.
-This system is to give a chance to the students to look back their school life and study plan, and consult faculty staff on their future academic plan.
-In case the students do not show any improvement on their motivation after the guidance, the university may recommend withdrawal from the university.
+The department individually contacts the students whose GPA is less than 0.5 and gives guidance at the end of the academic year.
+This system is to give a chance to the students to look back on their school life and study plan, and consult faculty/staff on their future academic plan.
+In case the students do not show any improvement in their motivation after such guidance, the university may recommend withdrawal from the university.